-Coffee table ‘N°24’ by Jorgen Aakjaer Jorgensen
+Coffee table ‘N°24’ by Jorgen Aakjaer Jorgensen (Sold)

 This rare coffee table was designed by Jorgen Aakjaer Jorgensen in 1956 and produced by his own family run production facility Mobelintarsia in Denmark.
 The rattan magazine holder underneath is still original and in good condition without any broken strings.
 The elegant legs, raised edges and beautiful grain on the table top makes this rare ‘N°24’ table stand out from the crowd.
 In very good condition, maker’s label on the bottom.